bradygaster/AspireTodo/README.md

   }
   ```

-* The final step you need to complete to start processing incoming messages is to use the `QueueService` class as a hosted service in the `apiservice` project's `Program.cs`.
+* The final step you need to complete to start processing incoming messages is to use the `QueueService` class as a hosted service in the `ApiService` project's `Program.cs`.
 To do this, add this code after the call to `builder.AddAzureQueueService`:

   ```csharp
   // Add the QueueWorker